tchiotludo/akhq/README.md

   * `properties`: all the configurations found on [Kafka consumer documentation](https://kafka.apache.org/documentation/#consumerconfigs).
 Most important is `bootstrap.servers` that is a list of host:port of your Kafka brokers.
   * `schema-registry`: *(optional)*
     * `url`: the schema registry url
+    * `type`: the type of schema registry used, either 'confluent' or 'tibco'
     * `basic-auth-username`: schema registry basic auth username
     * `basic-auth-password`: schema registry basic auth password
     * `properties`: all the configurations for registry client, especially ssl configuration